pavelsimo/learn-ai/README.md

 - CNNs solve this by keeping the image as a 2D grid and using special operations that respect spatial structure.
   - convolution = sliding small filters over the image to detect patterns.
   - CNNs dominated all vision tasks between ~2012 - 2020
+  - the word “convolutional” comes from the noun “convolution” and means something twisted, complicated, or folded together.
+  - in math, a convolution is when you:
+    - take a small function,
+    - slide it across another function,
+    - combine their values by overlapping.
+  - so two things "fold into each other" as one slides over the other...
   ![img_108.png](img_108.png)
   ![img_107.png](img_107.png)
   - [Gradient-based learning applied to document recognition](http://vision.stanford.edu/cs598_spring07/papers/Lecun98.pdf)